alec-g-olson/TemplatePythonProject/README.md

 #### PyCharm: Checking Your Work by Running the Tests

-Right click "test" in the project structure window.
+Right click `bulid_support/test` in the project structure window.
 Then click "Run 'pytest in test'".
 All tests should run and pass.
 If there are any issues it is an indication that setup was not followed correctly.
 Ensure that the docker image was built correctly, PyCharm correctly picking up its interpreter, and that PyCharm is using pytest.

 ### VS Code